runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or
   ATLANTIS_GH_APP_SLUG="myappslug"
   ```
   A slugged version of GitHub app name shown in pull requests comments, etc (not `Atlantis App` but something like `atlantis-app`).
 Atlantis uses the value of this parameter to identify the comments it has left on GitHub pull requests.
 This is used for functions such as `--hide-prev-plan-comments`.
+You need to obtain this value from your GitHub app, one way is to go to your App settings and open "Public page" from the left sidebar.
+Your `--gh-app-slug` value will be the last part of the URL, e.g `https://github.com/apps/<slug>`.

 ### `--gh-app-key-file`
   ```bash